BoltzExchange/boltz-client/docs/grpc.md

 #### GetChainPair

-Fetches information about a specific pair for a reverse swap.
+Fetches information about a specific pair for a chain swap.

 | Request | Response |
 | ------- | -------- |